-A list of alternative overseas auditing standards that are considered comparable to the standards required by the Hong Kong Institute of Certified Public Accountants or by the International Auditing and Assurance Standards Board of the International Federation of Accountants is published on the Exchange's website, as amended from time to time.
+15 A list of alternative overseas auditing standards that are considered comparable to the standards required by the Hong Kong Institute of Certified Public Accountants or by the International Auditing and Assurance Standards Board of the International Federation of Accountants is published on the Exchange's website, as amended from time to time.

-Primary Listing: Main Board Rule 19.14 and GEM Rule 7.14 (accountants' reports) and Main Board Rule 19.25A and GEM Rule 24.18A (annual/ interim/ quarterly financial statements).
-Secondary Listing: note 4 to-Main Board Rules 19C.10D (accountants' reports) and 19C.23 (annual/ interim financial statements).
+16 Primary Listing: Main Board Rule 19.14 and GEM Rule 7.14 (accountants' reports) and Main Board Rule 19.25A and GEM Rule 24.18A (annual/ interim/ quarterly financial statements).
+Secondary Listing: Main Board Rules 19C.10D (accountants' reports) and 19C.23 (annual/ interim financial statements).

-30 JPS, paragraphs 50 and 59

-31 Guidance Letter HKEX-GL111-22 (Guidance for Overseas Issuers) HKEX-GL111-22JPS, paragraph 7939- involved and the setup of online information on the issuer's website (online calculator) to help investors calculate the tax amount; (b) the responsibility to pay the tax by the transferor who requests for a deposit of shares into CCASS, and the transferee who requests for a withdrawal of shares out of CCASS; (c) the procedures for tax collection.
-(Updated November 2018)

-8.5 We expect appropriate disclosure of taxation in at least the "Summary" and "Risk Factors" sections of the issuer's listing document and any sections summarising French laws and regulations.
+17 Guidance Letter HKEX-GL111-22 (Guidance for Overseas Issuers), paragraph 39

+- (b) details of any treaty between France and Hong Kong that may affect the tax payable; - (c) the effect of holding the issuer's shares through CCASS or outside CCASS on any tax payable (where applicable); and - (d) the procedures for claiming any tax relief or exemptions. - 8.4 For the French transfer tax (see paragraph 8.2), the France incorporated issuer must cooperate with HKSCC Nominees and other parties to adopt logistical arrangement for collecting the tax from Hong Kong shareholders.
+The listing document should disclose at least (a) details of the tax, including how it is calculated, the minimum amount involved and the setup of online information on the issuer's website (online calculator) to help investors calculate the tax amount; (b) the responsibility to pay the tax by the transferor who requests for a deposit of shares into CCASS, and the transferee who requests for a withdrawal of shares out of CCASS; (c) the procedures for tax collection.
+(Updated November 2018) - 8.5 We expect appropriate disclosure of taxation in at least the "Summary" and "Risk Factors" sections of the issuer's listing document and any sections summarising French laws and regulations.

-Our Approach to Differences between Our Constitutional Document Requirements (note) and French Laws, Rules and Practices
+Our Approach to Differences between Our Constitutional Document Requirements ^(note) and French Laws, Rules and Practices